Chijindu7/docs/content/get-started/start-your-journey/setting-up-your-profile.md

 ### Step 3: Publish your changes to your profile

-1. When you're happy with how your profile README looks in "Preview", and you're ready to publish it, click **Commit changes..**.
+1. When you're happy with how your profile README looks in "Preview" and you're ready to publish it, click **Commit changes..**.
 1. In the open dialog box, simply click again **Commit changes**.
 1. Navigate back to your profile page.
 You will see your new profile README displayed on your profile.